mturkol/eventDrivenRestaurantSimulator/README.md

 $ ./simRes.exe
 ```

-An interactive menu will greet the user and ask for input (via keyboard)
+An interactive menu will greet the user and ask for input (via keyboard) the
-the following simulation parameters:
+following simulation parameters:
-  * Duration of the simulation
+  * Duration of simulation
   * The seed of the random number generator
   * The minimum and maximum ranges of the uniformly distributed random customer arrival times
   * The mean and standard deviation of the normally distributed random service times

-## Sample Output
+## Output

-After successful execution of the program, the following statistics of the simulation are computed and reported:
+After a simulation completes, the following statistics are computed and reported
+along with the simulation history:
   * Total customers simulated
   * Percentage of time the server was busy
-  * Percentage of the customers that the server completed serving
+  * Percentage of customers the server completed serving
   * Average service time
-  * Percentage of the customers waited in the line
+  * Percentage of customers waited in the line
   * Average waiting time
   * Number of customers the longest line was composed of during the simulation

-A sample output of 60 time-units of simulation can be accessed using the link below:
+Sample output of a simulation that was 60 time-units long can be accessed using the link below:
   * [Sample simulation output and memory error check](doc/eventDrivenRestaurantSim_EndTime_60_output.pdf)